By Gabrielle Kratsas

 43. James Madison University in Harrisonburg, VA

-In addition to the Concert Hall (pictured above), JMU offers unique facilities to its music students, like Wayland Hall, a living and learning residence hall for students in the Visual and Performing Arts Community, which was renovated in 2011.
+In addition to the Concert Hall, JMU offers unique facilities to its music students, like Wayland Hall, a living and learning residence hall for students in the Visual and Performing Arts Community, which was renovated in 2011.

 Points Awarded: 16